sajal2692/data-science-portfolio/readme.md

 I also dabble in all other kinds of technology.
 You can find a general portfolio [here](https://github.com/sajal2692/general-portfolio/blob/master/README.md).

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at contact@sajalsharma.com.

+### Support My Work

+If this project inspired you, gave you ideas for your own portfolio or helped you, please consider [buying me a coffee](buymeacoffee.com/sajals) ❤️.